DOING BUSINESS IN DOWNTOWN ORILLIA?

 The Orillia BIA Board helps new and existing businesses gain access to several programs and navigate signage decisions that support the beautification and development of Downtown Orillia as a heritage shopping attraction.
 Below are key resource kits and information that support doing business in Downtown Orillia.

 Welcome to Downtown Orillia!
 The Orillia BIA office is located at 23 Mississaga St. West, on the 2nd floor, and is here to help you in the success of your new business location.
 In fact, part of the process of opening a store in the Downtown is to come and speak to us.
 There is a lot of information we need to share with you, especially regarding signage.
-We have an open-door policy at the BIA office, so please stop in and see us anytime.
+We would be happy to meet with you at your convenience, so just email us at office@downtownorillia.ca.
 We can help you with everything from your businesses Grand Opening, obtaining signage permits, supporting ongoing special events and staying up to date on news and information that supports business downtown.
 For more information you can also download our Welcome Kit.

 GRANTS FOR DOWNTOWN BUSINESSES AND PROPERTY